 A REAL-LIFE EXAMPLE

 The 6 questions above help you to make your mission/core purpose concrete for everyone in the organization.
 However, translating it into actual practices, systems and day-to-day activities takes work—hard, consistent work.
-Google is a great case study that brings the ideas above to life.
+Google is a great case study that shows how the ideas above would apply in everyday life.
 In “Work Rules!, Laszlo Bock shares insider perspectives of how Google’s mission and culture flow from its founders and get translated into all aspects of its business.
-Basically, a great mission is so broad that it can never be achieved, acts as a compass to guide the company’s decisions.
+Basically, a great well-crafted mission statement is so broad that it can never be achieved, acts as a compass to guide the company’s decisions.
 Google’s mission is “to organize the world’s information and make it universally accessible and useful.”
-This statement deliberately omits the mention of profit, shareholders and customers, yet clearly conveys how it helps people.
+This statement deliberately omits the mention of profit, shareholders and potential customers, yet clearly conveys how it helps people.
 It’s also evergreen since there’ll always be more information, and more ways to organize it and make it useful.
 Such a mission made many of Google’s innovations possible.
-For example, Street View (an app that allows people to see a place from ground level as if they were physically there) would never have been created for a profit-goal.
+For example, Street View (an app that allows people to see a place from ground level as if they were physically there) would never have been created for a strategic goal.
 Bock also explains how the philosophies and values are manifested in everything from the way Google hires/fires to the way they reward people, share information and learn as an organization.

 PUTTING THE IDEAS TO USE